AppPETs/PrivacyService/README.md

-# PrivayService
+# PrivacyService

-This project is used to demonstrate
+This project is used to demonstrate privacy-respecting services that can be under the control of an adversary.

+This project is for demonstration purposes only and not tuned for performance.

 ## Prerequesites